Updated June 16, 2023

 Introduction to Careers in SQL Server

-To make a career in SQL server, the basic requirements for a person is to have an educational qualification of a degree in computer or mathematics branch, along with good knowledge on programming languages in order to work on SQL programming.
-There are different roles available in SQL Server, such as DBA or Database Administrator, DS or Data Scientist, BI Admin or Business Intelligence Administrator, and DA or Data Analyst.
+To make a career in SQL server, the basic requirements for a person is to have an educational qualification of a degree in computer or mathematics branch, along with good knowledge of programming languages to work on SQL programming.
+Different roles are available in SQL Server, such as DBA or Database Administrator, DS or Data Scientist, BI Admin or Business Intelligence Administrator, and DA or Data Analyst.
 Like any other job in technology, these roles also fall high in terms of compensation.

-Careers in SQL Server is vast and have quite a lot of concepts and theories.
-For any aspirant who would like to make a career with SQL should master all the important concepts and get a better understanding of creating queries.
-Few are the most important skills that one needs to acquire before starting a career in SQL
+Careers in SQL Server are vast and have many concepts and theories.
+Any aspirant who would like to make a career with SQL should master all the essential concepts and get a better understanding of creating queries.
+Few are the vital skills that one needs to acquire before starting a career in SQL.

-- Become skilled at a language like C++ or Java before SQL
+- Become skilled in a language like C++ or Java before SQL

 - Create New Stuff and Get More Confidence